thomasvercoe/update-script/README.md

-**update-script**
+# **update-script**

-Used to update or upgrade various software on a *nix system
+Used to update or upgrade various software on MacOS, however should work wwith other *nix systems.

-\n
-\n

-Works with
+Works with:

-\n

 	- Homebrew
 	- pip
 	- mas-cli
 	- softwareupdate